ploigos/ploigos-step-runner/README.md

 # ploigos-step-runner

-Ploigos Step Runner (PSR) is a middleware tool to execute pipeline steps, independent of your application and pipeline tech stack.
-PSR runs on workflow runners like Jenkins, Tekton, GitHub Actions, GitLab CI, or any other workflow runner that can execute commands.
+Ploigos Step Runner (PSR) is a middleware tool to execute Continuous Integration (CI) pipeline steps.  **PSR is not a pipeline!** It is a CLI tool called in each stage of a pipeline as a command: `psr -s package -c psr.yml`.

-**PSR is not a pipeline!** It is a CLI tool called in your pipeline by a workflow runner as a command: `psr -s hello-world -c psr.yml`.
+PSR is tech stack agnostic and runs on workflow runners like Jenkins, Tekton, GitHub Actions, GitLab CI, or any other workflow runner that can execute commands.

 PSR abstracts the implementation of a *step* from a specific product or solution.
 A few common steps most pipelines implement are *packaging*, *unit